bamlab/dev-standards/ops/docker/deploy-with-https.mo.md

 {% hint style='success' %} **CHECK**

 - Check the validity of your domain, go to https://your.domain
 - Go [there](https://www.ssllabs.com/ssltest/) and check your domain.
-Usefull tip: go to the __Handshake Simulation__ section and check the supported devices.
+Useful tip: go to the __Handshake Simulation__ section and check the supported devices.

 {% endhint %}